martindevans/martindevans.me/games.md

 2. A camera system that players wouldn't hate (Saturn's Envy and Save The Spire both had awful cameras).
 3. Multiplayer.

 Zegg is a top-down, roguelike, multiplayer, dungeon crawler with a twist.
-When you die your replay the map from the start again, but with copies of yourself doing exactly what you did on all your previous runs!
+When you die you replay the map from the start again, but with copies of yourself doing exactly what you did on all your previous runs!
 The map is designed so that some puzzles are _impossible_ to solve alone and you have to co-operate with previous versions of yourself.
 In this video you can see that I need to get two previous copies of myself onto the switches (lighting up the green lines), so that the third copy can go through the gate:

 <video src="/assets/2024/Zegg/Zegg_2024-02-14_22-43-28.webm" style="margin-left: 25%; width: 50%" controls="true"></video>